ColomboAI-com/cairo-inapp-operator-docs/README.md

 You don’t have to manually choose; the SDK optimizes cost and latency for you

-# 🔐 Authentication
+🔐 Authentication
 Every request must include an API key as a Bearer token:

+http
+Copy code
 Authorization: Bearer YOUR_API_KEY
 You can manage keys in the Developer Portal.

-# 📦 Response Format
+📦 Response Format
 Standard successful response structure:

+json
+Copy code
 {
   "id": "uuid-here",
   "type": "sync",